anoniemnd/homey-presence-simulator/README.md

 ![Device Selection](./assets/screenshots/device-selector.png)

-### Tracked Devices & Timeline
+### Tracked Devices
-View your tracked devices with their weekly on/off patterns visualized in a timeline.
+View your tracked devices.
+Via the menu you can:
+- Import Insights (if you didn't while adding the device)
+- View events (you can also click on the tracked device to do that)
+- Remove history
+- Remove the device (stop tracking and simulating)

 ![Tracked Devices](./assets/screenshots/tracked-devices.png)